hyprwm/hyprland-wiki/pages/Nvidia/_index.md

 `env = GBM_BACKEND,nvidia-drm`.

-- If you face problems with Discord windows not displaying or screen sharing not working in Zoom, remove or comment the line
+- If you face problems with Discord windows not displaying or screen sharing not working in Zoom, first try running them in Native Wayland (more details below).
+Otherwise, remove or comment the line
 `env = __GLX_VENDOR_LIBRARY_NAME,nvidia`.

 ### How to possibly get multi-monitor working with hybrid graphics